Dry Needling Boles, MO

 Trigger Point Dry Needling in Boles, MO | Axes Physical Therapy

 Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our licensed and skilled physical in Boles, MO work with you as a team to implement a personalized treatment plan that research and experience tells us is effective.
-We’ve dedicated our practice to positive patient outcomes and getting you back to the activities you love most, whether that running a fast break, taking a morning job, or bending down and picking up your grandkids without feeling any pain.
+At Axes, our professional and knowledgeable physical and occupational in Boles, MO work with you as a team to design a customized treatment plan that we’ve seen be successful with our own eyes.
+We’ve pledged our practice to positive patient outcomes and getting you back to the activities you love most, whether that hitting a home run on your local softball team, taking a morning job, or just being able to go about your day without feeling any pain.
 Contact an experienced Boles, MO physical therapist online or call the location nearest you.

 Services Offered